The complete guide to getting your junk insurance refund

 Joel Gibson, Consumer Expert

-Over the past 15 years, the big banks and major insurance companies have charged more than 1 in 6 adult Australians for “Junk Insurance” policies on credit cards and loans.
+Over the past 7 years, the big banks and major insurance companies have sold over 5.6 million policies for so-called “Junk Insurance” policies on credit cards and loans.
+That’s more than 1 policy for every 4 Australian adults.

 In many cases, the customer didn’t even know what they were signing up for.

-The 2018 Banking Royal Commission exposed the enormous scale of this national scandal and demanded that banks and insurance companies refund billions of dollars in “Junk Insurance” premiums they’ve collected over the years.
+The 2018 Banking Royal Commission exposed the enormous scale of this national scandal and highlighted the need for banks and insurance companies to refund perhaps billions of dollars in product fees, including “Junk Insurance” premiums, that they’ve wrongly sold over the years.

 The good news?
-This money has now been set aside, waiting for you to claim it back.
+Many institutions have already set this money aside, waiting for you to claim it back.

 The bad news?
 Many of us didn’t even know we were paying for it in the first place, so chances are we STILL don’t know we’ve paid for it - let alone how to reclaim it.

-So billions of dollars of our hard-earned money is still sitting in bank and insurance company coffers, unclaimed.
+So billions of dollars of our hard-earned money could be sitting in bank and insurance company coffers, unclaimed.

 Remediator was created to help you find out whether you’re one of millions of Aussies who are owed refunds for Junk Insurance premiums and to help you get it back.